tonywied17/bobby-discord-bot/README.md

 # bobby-discord-bot
-Basic discord chatbot using open ai api and python
+Basic discord chatbot using open ai api and python to depressingly replicate a dead friend

 Install pip requirements
 ```bash